JoesCat/gimp-fix-ca/README.md

 - 1.0.0 (November 30, 2006) First version.

 Note: The Original Web page content and pictures are copyrighted (c) 2006, 2007 by Kriang Lerdsuwanakij.
+New Added images and web page content added 2022..2024 by Jose Da Silva are under the same license as this GPL3+ project.